lionelmace/ibmcloud-labs/labs/Lab CloudFoundry - Deploy TODO web application/README.md

     git push
     ```

-1. Back to the Bluemix console, go to your application **Overview**.
+1. Back to the IBM Cloud console, go to your application **Overview**.

 1. Click on the **View Toolchain** button in the Continuous Delivery section.